nbfigueroa/epimodel-sens/README.md

   * Don't know model structure yet
   * Don't know which data they use

-These models provide a varied range of predictions which make it hard for policy-makers to decide courses of action to control the epidemic.
-In this repo we will reverse-engineer the models and apply sensitivity analysis techniques to understand what drives such drastic differences across models.

 Other known models being used by other governments/media:
  * Imperial College model (Stochastic agent/Individual-based model) ??